-Real estate investors sold Somali families on a fast track to homeownership in Minnesota.
-The buyers risk losing everything. - NewsBreak
+Real Estate Investors Sold Somali Families on a Fast Track to Homeownership in Minnesota.
+The Buyers Risk Losing Everything. - NewsBreak

 “The problem is that the markup is just kind of a made-up number,” said Wertheim, the attorney who specializes in contracts for deed.
 “The real disconnect is [the buyers] think: ‘All right, I’ve done this deal.
 At the end, I will own it.’
 No, they won’t.
 You’ve got a balloon.
 That’s the problem, and it’s made more difficult by the fact that you overpaid.”

-The trucker said his real estate agent, Ismail, misled him about how the contract could be paid off in five years.
-Ismail, who has sold multiple homes with Banken-backed contracts for deed, denied misinforming his clients and said he warns buyers that some contracts are overpriced and include interest.
+The trucker said his real estate agent, Harun, misled him about how the contract could be paid off in five years.
+Harun, who has sold multiple homes with Banken-backed contracts for deed, denied misinforming his clients and said he warns buyers that some contracts are overpriced and include interest.
 He connected Sahan Journal and ProPublica with a client who said that Harun explained the terms clearly.

 “These families are not talking.
 They’re not talking.
 They’re just disappearing,” she said.
 “So then there’s a lack of accountability.”